natw/october-modules/README.md

 One fun thing to note is that while the next note in each sequence is only chosen when a trigger is sent, the existing voltages are re-quantized whenever you change `n` (via the knob or CV).

+The Stored Random Voltages section ouputs one of 128 voltages even distributed over the module's 0V-10V output range.
+Similar to the QRV, the top output follows a uniform distribution over that entire set, and the bottom output follows a bell curve.
+The bias parameter allows you to shift that curve up and down the range, favoring higher or lower voltages.

 #### Issues

 - I chose to emit the noise section.
 There are plenty of noise modules for VCV.